conda-forge/r-webutils-feedstock/README.md

 Feedstock license: BSD 3-Clause

-Summary: High performance in-memory http request parser for application/json,  multipart/form-data, and application/x-www-form-urlencoded.
-Includes live demo of hosting and parsing multipart forms with either 'httpuv' or 'Rhttpd'.
+Summary: Parses http request data in application/json, multipart/form-data, or application/x-www-form-urlencoded format.
+Includes example of hosting and parsing html form data in R using either 'httpuv' or 'Rhttpd'.